-The table below shows the amount of funding available in the three cycles completed at the time of publication, along with the total amount of funds available, number of applications, and success rate.
+The table below2 shows the amount of funding available in the three cycles completed at the time of publication, along with the total amount of funds available, number of applications, and success rate.

-As you can see, the program has grown more competitive over time; in 2016, only applications scoring 89 or above received funding.
+As you can see, the program has grown more competitive over time; in 2020, only applications scoring 92 or above received funding in the statewide component.